polarsource/polar/docs/docs/payment.md

 ecosystem.

 However, such value-add services are often subject to international taxation.
-Calculating, capturing and remitting them to separate governmental agencies is an impossible overhead and ask from individual maintainers. **Polar is therefore proud to be the merchant of record and manage value-add taxes for subscriptions offered by maintainers.**
+Calculating, capturing and remitting them to separate governmental agencies is almost an impossible overhead and ask from individual maintainers. **Polar is therefore proud to take this on and to manage value-add taxes for subscriptions offered by maintainers.**

 **How it works (Example)**